 - The EPAD study team contacted participants by phone, e-mail or letter – each centre manages this process in their own way.
 They gave some information and were able to answer any questions participants may have.

-- Once you read the information sheet and had all of your questions answered, you were asked if you wish to sign the consent form.
-Your study partner also received an information sheet and was asked to sign their own consent form.
+- Once participants read the information sheet and had all of their questions answered, they were asked if they wish to sign the consent form.
+Their study partner also received an information sheet and was asked to sign their own consent form.

-- On the day that you signed the consent form, you were asked to stay in the unit to complete your first visit which was called a ‘screening visit’.
-This allowed our researchers to double check that you were suitable to enter the EPAD Cohort.
+- On the day that participants signed the consent form, they were asked to stay in the unit to complete its first visit which was called a ‘screening visit’.
+This allowed our researchers to double check that participants were suitable to enter the EPAD Cohort.

-- Additional visits were planned for you after 6 months, 1 year, 2 years, 3 years, and 4 years.
-We arranged these follow up visits to make sure that your health has not changed and to measure changes in certain tests that may or may not be related to Alzheimer’s disease.
+- Additional visits were planned for participants after 6 months, 1 year, 2 years, 3 years, and 4 years.
+We arranged these follow up visits to make sure that participants’ health has not changed and to measure changes in certain tests that may or may not be related to Alzheimer’s disease.

 What happened at EPAD cohort study visits?

 On arrival at the research site for the first screening visit, participants had the opportunity to ask any questions they might have.
 Once participants were happy with their involvement in the study, they signed a consent form.
 They were then be asked to complete a number of forms and took part in interviews with the study doctor, nurse and psychologist.
 These forms and interviews gathered a range of information about participants and their health.

 The annual visit to the research centre could take up to about 5 hours in total.
 Participants were asked to fast before attending so that fasting blood samples was taken.
 There was also be a separate visit for a brain scan (MRI).
 The MRI brain scan takes about 80 minutes.
 Including the time to get ready for the scan, participants were expected to be at the imaging facility for a total visit time of 2 hours.
 These assessments were compulsory for EPAD research participation.